Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 _Xinyi Li_

-### Goal
-This piece aims to reveal the continuity and growth of Sylvia Beach’s lending library and bookshop by showing the extent of activity and recorded membership based on logbooks and lending library cards.
-Multiple variables are encoded in the dimensions of stacking boxes based on the technique of pop-up box folds.
-By exhibiting the evolution of the library over time while contrasting activities of new and old members, this piece enables multiple ways to compare and interpret the data.
-By transforming a flat surface to a three-dimensional form with play of light and shadows, this production technique serves as a metaphor for the larger purpose of the [Shakespeare and Company Project](https://shakespeareandco.princeton.edu/) — bringing archival data to life and facilitating rich interpretations.

 {{< figure src="images/stacking-horizontal-pan.gif" alt="Animated GIF with the camera panning revealing different portions of the paper model." caption="Overview of a folded model representing the lending library membership activities from 1919 to 1941.">}}

 {{< wrap class="txt-only" >}}